 The Human Rights Act 1993 protects people in New Zealand from discrimination in a number of areas of public life.
 Discrimination occurs when a person is treated unfairly or less favourably than another person in the same or similar circumstances.

-Under the Human Rights Act, it’s unlawful to discriminate based on sex (this includes discrimination based on gender identity, sex characteristics, pregnancy and childbirth).
-Discrimination based on sex may be unlawful when it happens in the following areas of public life:
+Under the Human Rights Act, it’s unlawful to discriminate based on sex (this includes discrimination based on gender, pregnancy and childbirth) or sexual orientation (which means a heterosexual, homosexual, lesbian, or bisexual orientation).
+Discrimination based on sex, or any of the other prohibited grounds of discrimination, may be unlawful when it happens in the following areas of public life (although there are some exceptions, depending on the exact circumstances):

 - Government or public sector activities